-Legal Helpline have been helping people for a number of years successfully claim the compensation they deserve for being injured in a hit and run accident.
+Legal Helpline has been helping people for a number of years successfully claim the compensation they deserve for being injured in a hit and run accident.
 We deal with many different personal injury claims, but with hit and run accidents on the rise, we have frequently dealt with more and more of these types of accident claims over the years.

-We offer a fantastic service that includes a free, no obligation consultation session where you can discuss the details of your potential case with a personal injury claims solicitor completely free of charge, we can offer you a free, local medical if required and we work with a fantastic no win no fee policy that takes away any worries of how filing a compensation claim using a solicitor may affect your finances, because quite simply, it doesn’t.
+We offer a fantastic service that includes a free, no-obligation consultation session where you can discuss the details of your potential case with a personal injury claims solicitor completely free of charge, we can offer you a free, local medical if required and we work with a fantastic no win no fee policy that takes away any worries of how filing a compensation claim using a solicitor may affect your finances because quite simply, it doesn’t.

 We are respected in our field as being highly professional and good at our job of successfully winning our client’s the compensation that they deserve, often securing them the maximum compensation payout possible.

-We are not only very experienced and good at what we do, we are also friendly, reliable and sincere in our efforts to help you.
+We are not only very experienced and good at what we do, but we are also friendly, reliable and sincere in our efforts to help you.
 We understand that you are most likely going through a stressful time at the moment and so try our best to work as quickly, efficiently and as effectively as possible, to get your compensation claim to completion whilst keeping you informed every step of the way, allowing you the time to concentrate on your recovery.

 One of the main reasons people often put off making a compensation claim is that they cannot afford the cost of having a solicitor to conduct their case for them, or sometimes, although they might be able to afford the solicitor’s fees, they don’t want to risk losing any money they have paid out if they were to lose their case.

 We have the solution to this problem.
-Our panel of solicitors work on a no win no fee basis.
+Our panel of solicitors works on a no win no fee basis.
 If we take on your case for you but fail to win, we will not ask you to pay us anything at all for any of the work undertaken on your case, as the name suggests, no win no fee means no fee to be paid.
 However, in the more likely case that we do win your case for you, we simply take our fee as a small percentage of your final settlement amount once it has been paid.